 Our recommendation: ISOLATE and SECURE

-“A locked door often creates an advantage.
+“A locked door creates a disadvantage for the threat.
 The threat is aware of limited time to locate victims and it would be a ‘waste of time’ to attempt to force their way into a room that may have nobody inside.”

 FIGHT: When You Should Fight and How You Should Do It